Challenges in Implementing HiAP by Lauri Kokkinen

-Dr. Kokkinen is a senior researcher at the Tampere Institute for Advanced Study and Co-Director of the WHO Collaborating Centre at Tampere University.
-Using an institutionalist perspective, his research focuses on the social determinants of health, the welfare state, and the labor market.
+Dr. Lauri Kokkinen is a senior researcher at the Tampere Institute for Advanced Study and Co-Director of the WHO Collaborating Centre at Tampere University.
+His research, grounded in an institutionalist perspective, focuses on the social determinants of health, the welfare state, and the labor market.

 On July 16, 2025, our Center, in collaboration with the WHO Global Knowledge Network for Health Equity (GKNHE), hosted the webinar “Governance for Health Equity: Insights from the WHO World Report on SDHE.”
 The session focused on governance as a core theme of the WHO World Report on the Social Determinants of Health Equity (2025), highlighting how effective structures, participation, and policy coherence can be leveraged to reduce health inequities.
 The webinar featured expert contributions from Australia, Canada, Saudi Arabia, and the WHO, and brought together national and local decision-makers, civil society actors, academics, and practitioners for a panel discussion and interactive Q&A.